ericjmei/ME-599/hw/hw1/hw1_notes.md

 ## 3. Training an agent
 I'm going to first follow the tutorial to train an agent on [the frozenlake example](https://gymnasium.farama.org/tutorials/training_agents/FrozenLake_tuto/#sphx-glr-tutorials-training-agents-frozenlake-tuto-py) (with a few modifications).
 If I finish that, I'll move onto doing the same thing with the taxi environment.

 - never used `class Params(NamedTuple)` before, but it looks super useful for some of my other research projects.
-I'll likely retrofit my existing code after this.
+I'll likely retrofit my existing research code after this.
-- found some resources for Q-learning and \epsilon-greedy.
+- found some resources for Q-learning and $\epsilon$-greedy.
 As a reminder, Q is a combo of the policy and value functions, which describes the 'quality' of action-value pairs.
-You can get stuck in local minima by always optimizing for the best action-value pairs from a given initializiation, so \epsilon-greedy optimization takes random actions at \epsilon probability to get out of local minima.
+You can get stuck in local minima by always optimizing for the best action-value pairs from a given initializiation, so $\epsilon$-greedy optimization takes random actions at $\epsilon$ probability to get out of local minima.
 - the above bullet point describes what is happening in lines 146-149, in which the `explorer` of the `EpsilonGreedy` class takes the optimal action as defined by the `learner` (of the `Qlearning` class) 90% of the time.
 10% of the actions are random within the action space.
-- The existing implementation of the `Qlearning` class uses a TD(0) algorithm.
+- The existing implementation of the `Qlearning` class uses a TD(0) algorithm to update the Q-table.
 It could be fun trying to code up TD(1+) algorithms.
-- The learned Q-values (kind of like the policy) are interesting, actually.
-I imagine people use these for XAI methods to recover what the trained RL model 'acutally' learned.
+- The plots of the policies from the Q-tables are the most interesting things to me - it'll be interesting to find out how to visualize policies for enviroments where there is stochasticity in the states (e.g., taxi or flappy bird).
+I'm most interested in how these could be used to understand what the trained RL model has learned.

 I didn't get far enough to edit the tutorial code and play around on my own, much less try this myself in a different environment.
 I think I have enough notes to pick up where I left off, though.